 More free entry here with our membership/s we start working our way through the exhibition centre.
 On one wall they tell the story from the Government’s point of view and on the other from the Jacobite’s point of view.
-They make the point that people had a range of motivations for joining with the Jacobite cause, some thought that a restored Stewart King would also restore Scottish Parliament, for others it was an issue of religion or other issues.
+They make the point that people had a range of motivations for joining with the Jacobite cause, some thought that a restored Stewart King would also restore Scottish Parliament, for others it was an matter of religion or other issues.
 Still others were forced to fight on the Jacobean side.
 The Government asserted that the Stewarts believed in the divine right of Kings and that this was a bid for a takeover by a tyrant.
 The Hanoverian King was of course restricted by the constitution and Parliament.
 Along the way there are listening posts where we can select from real characters from history and listen to their testimony.
 Everyone from soldiers fighting on one side or another to diarists who witnessed the arrival or departure of the Jacobites from various places.
 The speakers are immediately above us as we are at the individual screen and it really seems like the person is there with us speaking.
 It’s really well done.
 There are also interesting artefacts, relevant to the stage of the story we’re up to, that we can examine along the way.
 It’s a very good way to present the history and museum pieces.
 There’s even somewhere to sit here and there, which Hubby really appreciates as he can rest his foot.
 There’s one section I seriously disliked and that was inside a curved semi-open space where you listen to some people arguing.
 It’s loud and as we tried to take in the displays beyond it, the noise from that made it hard to concentrate.

 Time comes for us to go into the little theatre room but the system isn’t working.
 There’s an engineer on the job fixing it and before we’ve had time to look at the displays of weaponry from either side and items discovered on the site during archaeological digs they have it up and running and the announcement is made that it’s about to start.
 We head in with about 4 other people.
 We seem to be standing in the middle of no-man’s land before the battle starts.
 There’s four walls consumed by huge screens.
 The battle joins and the combatants stand or charge as is appropriate to their role.
 It’s a little confusing but I suppose the battle would have been too.